 We never know where disasters will strike or when animals may be in need of urgent rescue, but we know we must be ready.
 Your support makes this lifesaving work possible.

-How can I support the Humane Society of the United States' efforts to help animals impacted by natural disasters?
+How can I support the Humane Society of the United States' efforts to help animals impacted by disasters?

 Please support rescue and relief efforts by donating to our Emergency Animal Relief Fund.
 Your gift will ensure that our team can continue to answer the call during times of emergency wherever and whenever animals need us.

 We make every effort during times of crisis to respond to needs, but legally, we can only respond when we receive requests from official agencies for field response or from shelters in the path of the storm/affected by the event.
-Our trained and certified Animal Rescue and Response team can deploy with agencies in charge of animal response, provide disaster recovery grants post-disaster and plan and train prior to disasters.
+Our trained and certified Animal Rescue Team can deploy with agencies in charge of animal response, provide disaster recovery grants post-disaster and plan and train prior to disasters.
 During an active disaster, the team can provide support by making room and resources available through transporting out already adoptable animals from shelters, assisting in establishing emergency shelters and rescuing stranded animals.

 What percentage of donations to the Emergency Animal Relief Fund goes toward disaster relief?

 Donations made to our Emergency Animal Relief Fund are used for the Humane Society of the United States’ preparedness, rescue and relief efforts for disasters and cruelty and neglect cases.
 This includes paying for the care of animals, the cost of deploying resources to a location (such as staff, transport, etc.), increasing the infrastructure and capacity of our emergency response efforts through fundraising, education and awareness raising, the support of shelters and rescues taking animals from us, transporting animals from affected areas and, in some cases, long-term support of pets in the community going forward.
-Our priority is always to use donations in the most effective and efficient way possible so we are always ready to help animals in times of disaster or crisis.
+Our priority is always to use donations in the most effective and efficient way so we are always ready to help animals in times of disaster or crisis.